Howard Berman: 2012

-Following redistricting, Berman decided to run in the newly redrawn California's 30th congressional district, facing fellow Democrat Brad Sherman.
+Following redistricting, Berman decided to run in the newly redrawn 30th Congressional District, facing fellow Democrat Brad Sherman.
 Sherman had the advantage because he previously represented over half of the district.
 About 60% of voters of the new 30th district resided in Sherman's former district, while just 20% of voters resided in Berman's.

 The race, unprecedented in pitting two very similar candidates of the same party against each other in the general election, was called a "slugfest".
 Berman received the endorsements from about two-thirds of California's Democratic congressional delegation.
 Among Sherman's endorsements were then-Lieutenant Governor Gavin Newsom of California, then-State Controller John Chiang of California, former President Bill Clinton, and Congressman John Conyers of Michigan.

 On June 5, 2012, Sherman ranked first in the seven-candidate open primary, with 42% of the vote.
 Berman ranked second, with 26% of the vote.
 The state's top-two primary system, implemented in 2010, allows for two candidates of the same party to face-off in the general election.
 Berman ran as the more conservative Democrat, hoping to divide the Democratic vote and dominate in the independent and conservative vote.
 However, in the November general election, Sherman defeated Berman, 60.3%–39.7%.